xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/user-interface/index.md

 ### Syncing the updated pages to your server.

 There are multiple way to do it.
-Lets see what I did, and then discuss the alternatives.
+Lets see what I did, and then lets also discuss the alternatives.

 #### What I did for syncing website to server
 1. Ran command `hugo` locally to generate static website in dev environment. (i.e. my machine).